 It’s going to be a long day, but I promise that you are going to enjoy yourself.
 First though you need to get yourself out of bed, because it’s 3:30 in the morning.
 Don’t forget to put on some layers or warm clothes.

-Your driver will pick you up from the hotel and take you on the 30-minute drive to Bromo.
-When you arrive at Bromo you will swap cars and get into a 4×4 jeep for the final ride to Penanjakan at the top of the hill.
+Your jeep driver will pick you up from the hotel and take you on the 30-minute drive to the sunrise viewpoint in Bromo National Park area.

 Penanjakan offers the best views of sunrise over Bromo (actually there are other options that also nice such as: KingKong Hill, and Bukit Cinta).
 It overlooks the volcano and the dusty plateau below.
 Surrounding the volcano is a semi circle of hills that stretch off to the horizon.
 It’s a beautiful place to watch the sunrise and officially start the day.

 After watching the sunrise over Bromo you drive down the hill to look at the crater up close.
 It’s one of the easiest volcanoes to climb in Indonesia.
 There are steps cut into the side of the hill and it’s little more than a 100-meter climb from the base of Bromo to the rim.

 In my opinion the Bromo Tengger Semeru National Park has some of the most impressive landscapes anywhere in Indonesia.
-So in addition to climbing the volcano you will also visit the Savannah and the Tengger Sand Sea.
+So in addition to climbing the volcano you will also visit the Savannah and the Tengger Sand Sea (this is an optional).
 I promise that you will be impressed by the views and come away with some beautiful photos.

 From Bromo Tengger Semeru National Park you will be taken to Madakaripura Waterfall.
-It is a two hour drive from Bromo.
+It is an hour drive from Bromo.
 You’ll pass green countryside as the road winds its final length up into the highlands.
 After a relaxing journey you get dropped off at the car park.
 Then you need to continue with a motorbike taxi to reach the waterfall entrance.

 The area surrounding Madakaripura waterfall cool and shaded, with tall trees and thick vegetation.
 To get to Madakaripura waterfall you have to follow a small concrete path along the side of river.
 You’ll have to cross the river a few times, so bring along some sandals or shoes that you don’t mind getting wet (a change of clothes also useful).